 The coursework descriptions, model answers, results, etc. will be linked from here.

-Coursework support will be at hand during the laboratory sessions.
+Coursework support will be at hand during the laboratory sessions (from 19 October).
 Please direct further coursework-related questions to the G53CMP forum.

 A Moodle Forum for G53CMP has been set up.